DuncanCragg/OnexOS/README.md

 ### What's the "app trap"?

-Apps (and their backing services) prevent our digital property working together.
+Apps - and their backing services - prevent our digital property working together.

-### Give me an example of our "digital property working together" in your OS.
+### Give me an example of our "digital property working together" in _your_ OS.

 OK: I could pin the reading from my thermostat into your slide deck, with your permission, and it will continue to be "live" there.

-### Ah yes, I can see that my home automation and slides apps won't allow that!
+### Ah yes, I can see that my slides app won't support that!

-Unless both happened to be built by a Big Tech corporation, and all this was running within their silo servers.
+Nor will my home automation app.

 ### Cool.
 So, without apps, what do you see on boot-up?